UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Recuperacao_de_Informacao/Files/Notas de aula.md

 ### Spelling correction

 - 10-15% of all web queries have spelling errors
-  - For today’s searchers, a search engine without robust spelling correction simply doesn’t work
+  - For today's searchers, a search engine without robust spelling correction simply doesn't work

 ---